-Complex systems is a new scientific approach that relates to many established fields including medicine, economics, political science, natural resources/environment, business administration, public policy, biology, mathematics, physics, epidemiology and engineering.
-In recent years, CSCS alumni have found jobs with the University of Illinois, Los Alamos National Laboratory, Oakridge National Laboratory, University of Maryland and Duke University, among others.
+Complex systems is a scientific approach that relates to many established fields including medicine, economics, political science, natural resources/environment, business administration, public policy, biology, mathematics, physics, epidemiology and engineering.
+In recent years, CSCS alumni have found jobs with the University of Illinois, Los Alamos National Laboratory, Oakridge National Laboratory, University of Maryland, Facebook, Google and Duke University, among others.
 In addition, a growing number of organizations in both the public and private sectors are using complex systems techniques including the Ford Motor Company, Lockheed-Martin, Argonne National Laboratory, the U.S. Air Force and the National Institutes of Health.

 - To provide scientific training in the emerging field of complex systems

 - To provide students with an understanding of the complex systems approach to their own and other fields of study

 - To promote and maintain a sense of community among complex systems students, faculty and researchers

 Students should be familiar with a minimal set of concepts and terms as well as key people, models, and basic "complex systems phenomena."

 - Students must have basic math (through calculus)and computer modeling skills, so that they:

 - Understand the uses and limits of these approaches

 - Can implement their own simple models

 Students should have more advanced skills/knowledge in a relevant field such as dynamical systems, computer modeling, or other approaches to complex systems modeling, perhaps as applied to a particular domain.